Sprinklr (NYSE:CXM) Updates Q3 2023 Earnings Guidance

-Sprinklr (NYSE:CXM – Get Rating) last released its quarterly earnings results on Thursday, September 8th.
-The company reported ($0.03) earnings per share for the quarter, beating the consensus estimate of ($0.06) by $0.03.
+Sprinklr (NYSE:CXM – Get Rating) last issued its earnings results on Thursday, September 8th.
+The company reported ($0.03) EPS for the quarter, topping the consensus estimate of ($0.06) by $0.03.
+The company had revenue of $150.60 million during the quarter, compared to analyst estimates of $147.45 million.
 Sprinklr had a negative return on equity of 20.08% and a negative net margin of 20.66%.
-The company had revenue of $150.60 million for the quarter, compared to analyst estimates of $147.45 million.
-During the same period in the previous year, the company posted ($0.20) earnings per share.
-The firm’s revenue was up 26.9% on a year-over-year basis.
-On average, research analysts anticipate that Sprinklr will post -0.32 earnings per share for the current year.
+The business’s revenue was up 26.9% on a year-over-year basis.
+During the same quarter last year, the firm earned ($0.20) EPS.
+On average, sell-side analysts predict that Sprinklr will post -0.32 earnings per share for the current fiscal year.

 Sprinklr Company Profile